Global hyperbolicity and manifold topology from the Lorentzian distance: Lorentzian distance function

 The key point is that by using only the Lorentzian distance function, we have been able to derive properties as robust as strong causality, as demonstrated in Theorem \ref{vkqpd}.
 This is significant because it establishes the Hausdorff property of the Alexandrov topology, thereby ensuring its equivalence with the manifold topology \cite[Thm.\ 4.75]{minguzzi18b}.

-We recall the following key result \cite[Prop.\ 1.6]{minguzzi22}
+We recall the following key result \cite[Prop.\ 1.6]{minguzzi22} \\

-\begin{proposition} Let $\mathcal{A}$ be a family of open subsets for a topology such that (a) $\mathcal{A}$ separates points and (b) every point admits an open neighborhood in $\mathcal{A}$ contained in a compact set.
-Then $\mathcal{A}$ is a subbasis for the topology. \end{proposition}
+\begin{proposition} Let $\mathcal{A}$ be a family of open subsets for a topology such that (i) $\mathcal{A}$ separates points and (ii) every point admits an open neighborhood in $\mathcal{A}$ contained in a compact set.
+Then $\mathcal{A}$ is a subbasis for the topology.\\ \end{proposition}

-Note that by (a) and (b) the topology is Hausdorff and locally compact.
+Note that by (i) and (ii) the topology is Hausdorff and locally compact.
+Property (i) can be called {\em $\mathcal{A}$-Hausdorffness}, while property (ii) can be called {\em $\mathcal{A}$-local compactness}.

-This leads to the following result which is interesting as it characterizes global hyperbolicity using only properties of the Lorentzian distance functions and without invoking the manifold topology.
+This leads to the following result which is interesting as it characterizes\footnote{This is still somewhat indirect in option (c) which can be deduced from the Hausdorffness of the Alexandrov topology where chronological diamonds can be written using $d$.} global hyperbolicity using only properties of the Lorentzian distance functions and without invoking the manifold topology.\\

 \begin{theorem} Let $(M,g)$ be a spacetime which is weakly $d$-distinguishing, such that the chronological diamonds are relatively compact in a topology $T$ that makes the functions $\{d_p,d^p, p\in M\}$ lower semi-continuous, and such that at least one of the following conditions hold \begin{itemize} \item[(a)] $d$-reflectivity, \item[(b)] the functions $\{d_p,d^p, p\in M\}$ are actually $T$-continuous and $p\in \overline{I^+(p)}\cap \overline{I^-(p)}$ for every $p\in M$, where closure is in the topology $T$, \item[(c)] strong causality. \end{itemize} Then the topology $T$, the Alexandrov topology, the manifold topology and the initial topology of the family $\{d_p,d^p, p\in M\}$ are all coincident.
-Moreover, $(M,g)$ is globally hyperbolic and so $d$ is finite and continuous (in the corresponding product topology). \end{theorem}
+Moreover, $(M,g)$ is globally hyperbolic and so $d$ is finite and continuous (in the corresponding product topology).\\ \end{theorem}

 We recall that ``in a topology $T$ that makes the functions $\{d_p,d^p, p\in M\}$ lower semi-continuous'' is equivalent to ``in a topology $T$ finer than the Alexandrov topology'' by Prop.\ \ref{bpmf}.